-The National Infantry Museum and Soldier Center, voted USA Today’s Best Free Museum and one of CNN Travel’s 12 best military museums in the world, salutes American Soldiers in a 190,000-square-foot facility in Columbus, just outside the gates of Fort Benning.
-It is the only museum in the country dedicated to the American Infantryman and preserves one of the greatest collections of military artifacts.
+The National Infantry Museum and Soldier Center, voted USA Today’s Best Free Museum and one of CNN Travel’s 12 best military museums in the world, salutes American Soldiers in a world-class museum just outside the gates of Fort Benning.
+It is the only major museum in the country dedicated to the American Infantryman, and preserves one of the greatest collections of military artifacts.
 Its message – that freedom is not free – has been delivered tonearly three million visitors since its opening in June 2009.